KaramelaDAO/website/README.md

 # 🍭 Welcome to KaramelaDAO

-KaramelaDAO is a for-profit decentralized autonomous organization.
+KaramelaDAO is a decentralized autonomous organization.

 Inside Karamela you will find Teams and Projects , with goals that range from education to profitability.